lwandrebeck/packer-maas/debian/README.md

 * Debian 11 (Bullseye)
 * Debian 12 (Bookworm)
 * Debian 13 (Trixie)
+* Proxmox VE 8 (Based on Bookworm) - Build tested on 24.04 with MAAS 3.5.4 only.

 ## Supported Architectures

-Currently amd64 (x86_64) and arm64 (aarch64) architectures are supported with aemd64
+Currently amd64 (x86_64) and arm64 (aarch64) architectures are supported with amd64
-being the default.
+being the default for Debian.
+Proxmox VE is x86_64 only.

 ## Known Issues

-* UEFI images fro Debian 10 (Buster) and 11 (Bullseye) are usable on both BIOS and UEFI systems.
+* UEFI images from Debian 10 (Buster) and 11 (Bullseye) are usable on both BIOS and UEFI systems.
 However for Debian 12 (Bookworm) explicit images are required to support BIOS and UEFI modes.
 See BOOT make parameter for more details.
+* PVE8 does not come with network bridge preconfigured.
+* PVE8 with proxmox-kernel-6.11 is untested as of now.

 ## debian-cloudimg.pkr.hcl